mozilla-services/syncstorage-rs/docs/src/doc-notes.md

 It is highly recommended that any additions/changes to documentation are tested.
 This ensures there are no syntax issues or invalid links that will break the deployed documentation.
 MdBook has a useful `mdbook test` utility for this.
 We've created the Makefile command `make doc-test` ease, run from the root of the `syncstorage-rs` crate.

+As Rust's documentation often serves as a method of testing itself, code blocks are evaluated in documentation.
+Only blocks annotated with `rust` are tested.
+To ignore, annotate as follows: `rust,ignore` at the open of a code block.

 ### Integration with rustdoc

 `mdbook` does not cleanly integrate with `rustdoc` at this time.
 It's possible (via some fun github actions) to build the docs and include them in the deploy.

 ## Building Pages using Github Actions

+### Running

+You specify triggers within the `.github/workflows` directory, in the `publish-docs.yml` file.
+This invokes the `make_book.sh` shell script to build API, mdBook, and cargo docs.

 ### Setup

-Github Actions allows for various CI like steps to run.
-Currently, there is [publish_docs.yml](../.github/workflows/publish_docs.yml).
-It currently has two "jobs", one to do the build, another to deploy the built artifact to Github pages.
+Github Actions allows for various CI-like steps to run.
+The [publish-docs.yaml](../../.github/workflows/publish-docs.yaml). has two "jobs": one to do the build, another to deploy the built artifact to Github pages.

 Under the repo settings, be sure to set: